flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 The pitch content of a **rest** can be represented by `None` in Python.

 The pitch contents of a **chord** can be represented by list in Python.
-For example, in Python we can use `[60, 56, 53]` to represent the pitch contents of the chord in the red frame:
+For example, in Python we can use `['C4', 'A-3', 'F3']` or `[60, 56, 53]` to represent the pitch contents of the chord in the red frame:

 ![](assets/beethoven_sonata_chord.png)